 The preschool child, including systematic observation and participation.
+Included in this course will be 36 hours of field-placement experience.
 Required of all early-childhood education teacher candidates.
 Prerequisites: PSYC 2003; Acceptance into Lock 1, GPA 2.5.
 (Spring)

 EDUC 3383.
 Curriculum for the Middle School/Field Experience